What do kids learn at our Chinese Camp?

-We designed our Chinese Camp to make Chinese learning easy and fun and, more importantly, to produce great results.
+We designed our Chinese Summer Camp activities in a way to make Chinese learning easy and fun and, more importantly, to produce great results.

 Curriculum & Methods

 All of our Chinese classes focus on building students’ speaking, listening, reading and writing skills.

 Campers will learn survival Chinese plus additional vocabulary that will allow them to communicate more effectively and have meaningful conversations with the local people.

 Campers also learn how to write and recognize Chinese characters.
 With a focus on most commonly-used characters, they will be able to recognize shop names, read a menu and write basic characters.